With The Beatles

 The Complete Beatles Recording Sessions, Mark Lewisohn

-The Beatles evidently didn't rate the song too highly, and the fluffed lyrics, lack of bass in the mix and McCartney's often out-of-tune vocals suggest they didn't take the recording too seriously either.
+The Beatles evidently didn’t rate ‘Hold Me Tight’ too highly, and the fluffed lyrics, lack of bass in the mix and Paul McCartney’s often out-of-tune vocals suggest they didn’t take the recording too seriously either.

 That was unfortunate, because the recording – which was varispeeded to raise the key from E to F, adding drive and energy – is generally held to be a solid example of an early ’60s Beatles rocker, with some clever songwriting features thrown in.

 Its US release followed two months later, on 20 January 1964, where it was the tenth song on the Meet The Beatles! album.